cmhughes/ci-test/docs/source/sec-introduction.rst

 ------

 I first created ``latexindent.pl`` to help me format chapter files in a big project.
-After I blogged about it on the TeX stack exchange :raw-latex:`\cite{cmhblog}` I received some positive feedback and follow-up feature requests.
-A big thank you to Harish Kumar :raw-latex:`\cite{harish}` who helped to develop and test the initial versions of the script.
+After I blogged about it on the TeX stack exchange (“A Perl Script for Indenting Tex Files” 2017) I received some positive feedback and follow-up feature requests.
+A big thank you to Harish Kumar Kumar (2013) who helped to develop and test the initial versions of the script.

 The ``YAML``-based interface of ``latexindent.pl`` was inspired by the wonderful ``arara`` tool; any similarities are deliberate, and I hope